Thynix/pyProbe/README.md

 ## Usage

-The three tools are:
+The tools are:

-* `probe.py`: connects to a Freenet node to make probe requests, and stores the results.
+* `probe.py`: connects to a Freenet node, makes probe requests, and stores the results.
 * `analyze.py`: analyzes stored probe results, and generates plots of the data.
-* `util.py`: provides statistics on the stored probe results.

 ### `probe.py`